 Terror Toad, a monster in season one, counted as nightmare fuel for a lot of young fans at the time, but people tended to forget how the monster was destroyed.
 Kimberly arrives on the scene and rescues the other Rangers.
 The Terror Toad flees through the forest.
 With no time to give chase, Kim summons her Power Bow, fires... and we see the arrow flying around the forest like a guided missile after the escaping Terror Toad, dodging around trees before destroying the monster.
 So what did we learn?
 That the Pink Ranger carries around, as her standard weapon, a lightweight easy-to-use rocket-powered grenade launcher with unlimited ammunition.

 Another moment for Kim comes in the Season Two episode The Song of Guitardo.
-First of all, she blasts the monster away using her Power Bow as a Harp, meaning she overcame the Power of Rock with a HARP of all things, then uses it to launch the Dragon Dagger at the monster, resulting in a most satisfying explosion.
+First of all, she blasts the monster away using her Power Bow as a Harp, meaning she overcame the Power of Rock with an improvised HARP of all things, then uses it to launch the Dragon Dagger at the monster, resulting in an abrupt explosion, as if the monster wasn't even worth their time.

 When Tommy was on the verge of losing his Green Ranger powers (and to make matters worse, they'd go back to Lord Zedd if he used them again), Goldar taunts Tommy and tries to make Tommy say that Goldar is superior.
 Tommy's response?

-The original Ultrazord sequences.
+The original Ultrazord, PR's version of More Dakka, as it was basically a tank made of guns.
 When Titanus is called in, the Monster of the Week is screwed.
 Perhaps one of the best examples is "Doomsday, Part 1".
 The Tyrannosaurus Dinozord and the Dragonzord in Fighting Mode are on the ropes, at the mercy of Rita's War Zord Cyclopsis after having been nailed by its shock cables.
 Then Titanus charges in in attack mode, blasting them free.
 They form the Ultrazord and blast Cyclopsis to smithereens.

 Most monsters knew this and would give up once they saw the Ultrazord.
 One exception was Samurai Fan Man who had beaten the individual zords, the Megazord, Dragonzord, and Dragonzord Battle Mode in an ugly Curb-Stomp Battle, so naturally he's overconfident as he charges the Ultrazord.
 We know what happens next.